jessemonroy650/pgb-example-core-globalization/README.md

 ## globalizationPlugin.init()

 The following labels which are next to the **App Version** at the top of the screen are debugging aids.
-The values for these lables are written with black text on a white background.
-If the background color changes, the `init()` method has run.
+The values for these labels are written with black text on a white background.
+If the background color changes, the function `ECMAIntlTest()` and the method `globalizationPlugin.init()` method have run.

 * window.globalization:
 * window.Intl: